 Brussels has an incredible array of gorgeous parks, woods and green spaces that burst into bloom come spring.
 Don your daypack, put on some comfortable shoes and set off on foot.
 There are endless ponds, gently sloping hills and blooming flower beds to discover in this city.

-The Oslo Medieval Festival takes place from May and takes you back in time to the period when Oslo became Norway’s capital.
+The Oslo Medieval Festival usually takes place in May and takes you back in time to the period when Oslo became Norway’s capital.
 The festival has a genuine medieval atmosphere and a large market with visiting European artisans and makers.
 Think wandering jugglers, jesters, musicians and beggars; historical plays; longbow shooting and concerts with medieval songs and instruments.
-Dates may change for this year’s festival due to ongoing Covid-19 restrictions.

 Keukenhof Park has over 7 million flower bulbs planted annually!
 Known as ‘the garden of Europe’, the world-famous Keukenhof Gardens attract thousands of visitors from all over the world each year.
-Travellers come from far and wide to see it’s flowery spectacles.
-In 2022, visit between 24 March and 15 May.
+Travellers come from far and wide to see the flowery spectacles.
+In 2023, visit between 23 March and 14 May.

 Excited yet?
 You should be!
-Springtime in Europe is nothing short of magical.
+Exploring Europe in spring is nothing short of magical.
 Plan your trip to coincide with the gorgeous spring shoulder season and enjoy the continent at its most vital.

 We’ll deliver top travel tips, insider info and travel inspiration right to your inbox.